Updated on July 7, 2021

 A Dialysis Access is a place which is constructed to allow doctors and nurses to have easy access to your blood circulation during haemodialysis.
 It is constructed situated just under the skin usually on your arm or sometimes on your thigh.

-There are 2 types of AVF / Dialysis Access
+There are 2 main types of Dialysis Access

+- Graft.
 A graft is placed under the skin and it bridges the artery and the vein.
 Grafts do not require time for maturation and can be used after 2-3 weeks once the swelling has subsided.
 A graft may be required for patients with veins that are too small for fistula creation.
-The disadvantage of graft is that it has a shorter lifespan than a fistula and has a higher rate of infection.
+The disadvantage of a graft is that it has a shorter lifespan than a fistula and has a higher risk of infection.

 What happens before the surgery?